SMTP2Graph/Website/README.md

 ## What is it

-SMTP2Graph is a SMTP server that will send messages over the Microsoft 365/Exchange Online platform.
+SMTP2Graph is an SMTP server that will send messages over the Microsoft 365/Exchange Online platform.
 You don't need a userlicense for this, but you need to create an application registration in Entra ID (Azure AD) and assign it the desired permissions.

 ## Features